Scotch whisky: History

-During the 1970's there was a boom in the scotch whisky production that lead to a overproduction in the early 1980's.
+During the 1970s there was a new boom in Scotch whisky production that led to an overproduction in the early 1980s.
 Starting in 1981 whisky distilleries slashed production by a third and kept it low for a decade.
-During that time twenty distilleries closed.
-Banff, Brora, Coleburn, Convalmore, Dallas Dhu, Garnheath, Glen Albyn, Glen Esk, Glenflagler, Glenlochy, Glen Mhor, Glenugie, Glenury, Hillside, Linlithgow, Millburn, Moffat, North Port, Port Ellen and St Magdalene were mothballed, shut down or demolished.
+During that time many distilleries closed.
+Banff, Brora, Coleburn, Convalmore, Dallas Dhu, Glen Albyn, Glenesk, Glen Flagler, Glenlochy, Glen Mhor, Glenugie, Glenury, Millburn, North Port, Port Ellen and St Magdalene were mothballed, shut down or demolished.

-Since the 2010's scotch whisky entered a new phase of growth with new distilleries like Ardnahoe and Borders opening and older distilleries like Brora, Port Ellen and Rosebank reopening.
+Since the 2010s, Scotch whisky has entered a new phase of growth with new distilleries like Ardnahoe and Borders opening and older distilleries like Brora, Port Ellen and Rosebank reopening.

 Regulations and labelling

 Legal definition

 As of 23 November 2009, the Scotch Whisky Regulations 2009 (SWR) define and regulate the production, labelling, packaging as well as advertising of Scotch whisky in the United Kingdom.
-They replace previous regulations that focussed solely on production, including the Scotch Whisky Act 1988.
+They replace previous regulations that focused solely on production, including the Scotch Whisky Act 1988.

-Since the previous act focussed primarily on production standards, it was repealed and superseded by the 2009 Regulations.
+Since the previous act focused primarily on production standards, it was repealed and superseded by the 2009 Regulations.
 The SWR includes broader definitions and requirements for the crafting, bottling, labelling, branding, and selling of "Scotch Whisky".
 International trade agreements have the effect of making some provisions of the SWR apply in various other countries as well as in the UK.
-The SWR define "Scotch whisky" as whisky that:
+The SWR defines "Scotch whisky" as whisky that: